What’s On in Melbourne: Your Ultimate Guide for May & Beyond

 Ceramics and dumplings are a pairing we can very much get behind, and this Collingwood market makes a strong case for clearing your Sunday.
 Hosted at cult Japanese diner Chotto Motto, the Collingwood Ceramics Market brings together a line-up of local makers for a browse-and-buy afternoon with far more personality than your standard stall setup, from Yolk Eye Ceramics to Naru Kubota.

-The April edition lands on Sunday, 19th April, from 12pm to 6pm, with Chotto Motto’s retro surrounds making the whole thing feel especially charming.
+Each edition lands on the third Sunday of every month, from 12pm to 6pm, with Chotto Motto’s retro surrounds making the whole thing feel especially charming.

 Where: 287 Wellington Street, Collingwood